apinf/api-guidelines/response.md

 # Response

-When the client raises a request to the server through an API, the client should know the feedback, whether request was succeede or failed, or the request was wrong.
+When the client raises a request to the server through an API, the client must know from the feedback, whether request succeeded or failed, or the request was wrong.

 This information is achieved from response message sent by server.